alissonzampietro/beginning-python/README.md

 # Learning Python

-I'm training python approaching basics concepts using real examples
+I'm training python approaching basics concepts using real examples.
+If you have some doubt about commands, function etc, you can see the [HELP](help.py).

 ## Basics